node-m2m/m2m/Readme.md

 ```
 Similar with remote device setup, you will be prompted to enter your credentials.

-You should get an output result as shown below (random values will be differrent) .
+You should get a similar output result as shown below.
 ```js
 ...
 random value 97